wboulton/CS180Team/Docs/MessageDataStorage.md

     private String pictureFile;
 ```
 The message file contains two constructors, one that creates a message with two users and text content and one that takes a csv line
-and creates a message based on the csv data.
-There is no error handling in the csv type, so all data passed to it must be accurate.
+and creates a message based on the psv data.
+There is no error handling in the psv type, so all data passed to it must be accurate.
 ```java
 public Message(String data)
 public Message(User sender, User reciever, String content)